eclipse-velocitas/pkg-velocitas-uprotocol/README.md

-# Velocitas uProtocol Support pacakge
+# Velocitas uProtocol Support package

 This repository is supposed to be used as a self-contained [Velocitas toolchain package](https://github.com/eclipse-velocitas/cli/blob/main/docs/features/PACKAGES.md) which enables the development of uProtocol applications and services (uApps and uServices).
 No further Velocitas packages are needed to develop uApps and uServices.